0%

 alt

 I am a Ph.D. candidate in biostatistics at School of Public Health, University of Pittsburgh under the guidance of Dr. George C. Tseng.
 During my PhD studies, I am also a graduate student researcher under the guidance of Dr. Liza Konnikova at Yale School of Medicine and and Dr. Silvia Liu in School of Medicine, University of Pittsburgh.
-Prior to attending the PhD program, I received my Master Degree of Science in Statistics from Department of Statistics, University of California, Davis, and Bachelor Degree of Science in Mathematics and Applied Mathematics from School of Mathematical Sciences, East China Normal University.
+Prior to attending the Ph.D. program, I received my Master Degree of Science in Statistics from Department of Statistics, University of California, Davis, and Bachelor Degree of Science in Mathematics and Applied Mathematics from School of Mathematical Sciences, East China Normal University.